7mTo/info/content/publication/wallbc_conference/index.md

 publication: In *AIAA Scitech 2021 Forum*
 publication_short: In *AIAA*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.

-# Summary.
-An optional shortened abstract.
-summary: Nonlinear (entropy) stability analysis is used to derive entropy–stable no–slip wall boundary conditions at the continuous and semi–discrete levels for the Eulerian model proposed by Svärd in 2018 (Physica A: Statistical Mechanics and its Applications, 2018).
+abstract:  Nonlinear (entropy) stability analysis is used to derive entropy–stable no–slip wall boundary conditions at the continuous and semi–discrete levels for the Eulerian model proposed by Svärd in 2018 (Physica A: Statistical Mechanics and its Applications, 2018).
 The spatial discretization is based on discontinuous Galerkin summation-by-parts operators of any order for unstructured grids.
 We provide a set of two–dimensional numerical results for laminar and turbulent flows simulated with both the Eulerian and classical Navier–Stokes models.
 These results are computed with a high-performance ℎ𝑝–entropy–stable solver, that also features explicit and implicit entropy–stable time integration schemes.

+# Summary.
+An optional shortened abstract.
+summary:

 tags: []
 #tags: ["entropy", "boundary conditions", "Eulerian"]